 The concepts of the first educational institutions in the distance education system assumed: the possibility of training for students of all ages; active participation of students in the creation of the curriculum; self-learning; individualization of learning; active involvement of advanced teachers; free access to information; new methods of assessing the activities and achievements of students.

 In the 21st century, the next stage in the development of distance learning began.
 Internet technologies have brought to life new opportunities that have made the learning process more understandable and accessible.

 The first open mass educational platform – Khan Academy appeared in 2006.
-Today Khan Academy provides more than five thousand absolutely free courses, and its team of one person has grown into a collective with 80 employees.
+Today Khan Academy provides more than five thousand absolutely free courses, Pro-Papers, and its team of one person has grown into a collective with 80 employees.

 But the real spurt of online education occurred in 2012, which The New York Times called “the year of mass open online courses.”